Distributed Community Detection in Large Networks: A Distributed Community Detection Algorithm

+where $L$ is sum of degrees as $L = \sum_{ij}A_{ij}$.
 Note that modularity $Q_{ER}(\V e)$ ranges from -1 to 1, and a large value of modularity indicates good performance for the group assignment $\V e$, i.e. the group division based on $\V e$ produces dense links within groups and sparse links between groups.

 Exact modularity maximization is an NP-hard problem, which may be intractable for large networks.
 Henceforth, several approximate methods have been developed to find decent solutions that approximately maximize the modularity.
 In our implementation, we adopt the fast greedy algorithm \citep{clauset2004finding} to divide a large network into groups by optimizing the modularity, which is a widely used hierarchical clustering algorithm for group detection.
 The basic idea of the fast greedy algorithm is to start with each node being the single member of a group.
 Then we repeatedly concatenate the two groups whose amalgamation produces the largest increase in modularity.
 For a network of $n$ nodes, after $n-1$ such joins, a single group remains and the algorithm stops.
 The entire process can be represented as a tree whose leaves are the nodes of the original network and whose internal joints correspond to the joins.
 This dendrogram represents a hierarchical decomposition of the network into groups at all levels.
 Therefore, a cutoff point of the dendrogram can be selected based on the modularity or a given number of groups.